yunchongxiao/yunchongxiao.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-# Homepage
-> Yunchong Xiao
-> M.Sc.
-Candidate in Electronic Information
-> Cross-Media (X-) Language Intelligence Lab (X-LANCE)
-> Shanghai Jiao Tong University (SJTU)
-> Advisor: Prof. Xie Chen
-> 📧 yunchongxiao@sjtu.edu.cn

 Nice to meet you😊!

 About Me
 Hi!
-I’m Yunchong Xiao, a Master’s student in Electronic Information at Shanghai Jiao Tong University, working under the supervision of Prof. Xie Chen in the X-LANCE Lab.
+I’m Yunchong Xiao, a Master’s student in Electronic Information at Shanghai Jiao Tong University, working under the supervision of Prof. Xie Chen in the Cross-Media (X-) Language Intelligence Lab (X-LANCE) Lab.
 My research focuses on making speech technologies both privacy-aware and practically deployable, blending algorithmic rigor with real-world engineering insights.

 What I care about: